Teredell/FCC/ES6/ES6 README.md

 lesson 21: See notes in .js file, basically the exercise is worded really poorly IMO and i had to decypher it into Mat language to understand what was going on with a relatively simple concept.

 lesson 22: Whoa HTML, i'm rusty!
 Anyway, this seems to be a precursor to what's going to be needed to bring JS into websites, looks interesting.

+lesson 23: replit doesn't seem to like the export function - i think i'll need to test this out on a dummy webpage or something else.
+Either way lesson makes sense, straight forward.